Project Work

 The interaction and feedback from the children was and continues to be excellent they learn such things as:

-The project has been running with Congleton High School for five years and has been extended to Holmes Chapel High School where it has been running for three years.
+The project has been running with Congleton High School and Holmes Chapel High School.
 Funds have been raised from different sources including:

 [Back to the top]